 It may seem obvious that if a theory T is categorical then T is negation complete.
-However, Methodology 10.2.3 explains the truth of that claim depends on the choice of logic $\mathcal{L}$ .
+However, Methodology 10.2.3 explains the truth of that claim depends on the choice of logic \mathcal{L} .

 Methodology 10.2.3 (Completeness, categoricity and the choice of logic).
-Categoricity was confused with negation completeness (Notation 10.2.2) until the late 1920's.
+Categoricity was confused with negation completeness (Method 10.2.1, (Notation 10.2.2) until the late 1920's.
 It seems obvious that categoricity implies completeness.
-If each $\phi$ and $\neg \phi$ are consistent with T they both hold in the unique model of T, which is clearly impossible.
-For first order theories, this argument is almost correct.
+If each φ and $\neg \phi$ are consistent with T they both hold in the unique model of T, which is clearly impossible.
+For first order theories, this argument is almost correct39.
 The difficulty is with the 'clearly impossible'.
-For first order sentences since no change in the axioms of set theory will change the truth value of $\phi$ in M. But the truth of a second order sentence about the real field may depend on the set theory in which you work (Methodology 10.2.5).
+For first order sentences there is no problem since no change in the axioms of set theory will change the truth value of φ in M. But the truth of a second order sentence about the real field may depend on the set theory in which you work (Methodology 10.2.5).

 Methodology 10.2.4 (First order completeness).
-The first order theory $T{rcf}$ of the Cartesian plane over real numbers is negation complete; one adds to EG the infinitely many axioms that say of the coordinatizing field
+The first order theory T{rcf} of the Cartesian plane over real numbers is negation complete; one adds to EG the infinitely many axioms that say of the coordinatizing field that every odd degree polynomial has a root [Tar59].
+Alternatively, analogously to the Peano axioms for arithmetic, Dedekind cuts are formalized to hold only for first order definable cuts [TG99, p 185].